-Venice – Venezia in the northeastern Italy, capital of the Veneto region sits on a marshy Venetian Lagoon.
+Venice or Venezia in northeastern Italy, the capital of the Veneto region sits on the marshy Venetian Lagoon.
 It is renowned for the beauty of its setting, its architecture and artworks.
-A must do here is a gondola ride with a gondolier on the Grand Canal and feeding the pigeons in Piazza San Marco.
+A must-do here is a gondola ride with a gondolier on the Grand Canal and feeding the pigeons in Piazza San Marco.
 We didn’t make it to the colorful islands of Burano and Murano, instead took the Vaporetto around town… trying to get lost walking down different alleyways and bridges stopping only for Gelatos and taking in the sights and sounds.